What are separated sutures?Separated suturesSuturesfontanel, where they meetSeek immediate medical attention

 Nutritional deficienciesSome vitamin and mineral deficiencies can cause a separation of sutures.
-If your infant is malnourished, he or she is not receiving the proper nutrients to keep the connective tissues and bone plates healthy.
-In addition, dehydration (a lack of fluid) can cause sunken fontanelles that resemble suture separation.
+Your infant can become malnourished if they do not receive the proper nutrients for keeping the connective tissues and bone plates healthy.
+Dehydration (a lack of fluid) can also cause sunken fontanels that resemble suture separation.

-TraumaTrauma, such as non-accidental child abuse, can cause separation of the sutures, as well as a bulging “soft spot.”
+TraumaTrauma, such as non-accidental child abuse, can cause separation of the sutures as well as a bulging soft spot.
 A blow to the head can cause internal bleeding in the brain or a collection of blood on the brain’s surface, known as a subdural hematoma.
-Head trauma in an infant is an emergency and needs immediate medical assistance.
+Head trauma in an infant is an emergency and requires immediate medical assistance.

-Diseases and conditions that cause increased pressure in the skull may raise an infant’s risk of suture separation.
+Diseases and conditionsDiseases and conditions that cause increased pressure in the skull may raise an infant’s risk of suture separation.
 Some conditions and diseases linked to increased intracranial pressure include:

 - brain tumors